Mrmayman/rash/README.md

 # rash
-A fast Scratch interpreter written in rust
+A Scratch JIT compiler written in rust using [cranelift](https://cranelift.dev/).